RugerTaylor/recursive-ai-case-studies/README.md

 ## 📢 Contact & Additional Logs

 The logs of every session are available upon request.
 The author is willing to share original uploads, test prompts, and raw conversational data **privately with OpenAI reviewers only**.

 Feel free to reach out via GitHub Issues, or contact directly via the email submitted through the OpenAI form.

+_Last updated: June 23, 2025_

 ---